 Learn more about diabetes and hypertension »

 Could you or someone you care about have chronic kidney disease (CKD)?
-One in 10 adults age 20 or older in the U.S. have CKD, and many others are at risk and don’t even know it.
+1 in 7 adults age 18 or older in the U.S. have CKD, and many others are at risk and don’t even know it.
 Risk factors include:

 If you may be at risk for kidney disease, consider scheduling a kidney screening with your primary care physician (PCP) for your next checkup.
 No cost screenings are offered in some areas as well.
 To learn more about screenings, you may want to contact The Kidney TRUST™, an organization aimed at increasing awareness of kidney disease through public education and testing programs.